fedibtc/fedi-mods/README.md

 ## Why Fedi Mods?

 Every community is unique.
+Every communtiy needs unique solution to their particular problems.

-Fedi strives to solve problems in local manner, not provide a single answer.
-So we made it easy for individual commnuities around the woorld to extend and modify the Fedi product to do what you need to do.
+Fedi strives to solve problems by providing a flexible plaform that makes it easy for individual commnuities around the woorld to extend and modify the Fedi product to do what you need to do.

 Fedi mods provide a simple way to provide a unique experiece for your local federation members.